jadekhanh/jadekhanh/README.md

 Welcome to my GitHub page!

-- :bee: I am a dedicated and highly motivated recent graduate with a Master of Science in Electrical and Computer Engineering from Boston University, specializing in Data Analytics.
+- 🍄: I am a dedicated and highly motivated recent graduate with a Master of Science in Electrical and Computer Engineering from Boston University, specializing in Data Analytics.

 - :ribbon: I am enthusiastic about connecting with professionals with a mutual passion for new biotechnology and innovation.